 These are only a handful of the thousands of questions received by Ask The UMC, a ministry of United Methodist Communications, the information service for all things United Methodist.

-Weekly, the staff answer questions that run the gamut from beliefs and theology, to church structure, to the work of agencies and what’s going on in The United Methodist Church at large.
+Weekly, the staff answers questions that run the gamut from beliefs and theology to church structure, the work of agencies and what’s going on in The United Methodist Church at large.
 They are a trusted and unbiased resource for members, leaders and seekers alike.
-Though their format, name (previously InfoServ), and team members have changed over the years, their mission and work have not.
+Though the format, name (previously InfoServ) and team members have changed over the years, the mission and work have not.

-When individuals submit questions to the Ask the UMC team, they research the answer then respond, or direct them to the best agency or contact in the worldwide denomination who can assist them.
+When individuals submit questions to the Ask The UMC team, team members research the answer and respond or direct the questioner to the best agency or contact in the entire denomination who can assist them.

-The team keeps track of frequently asked questions (FAQs) and creates content for UMC.org based on those inquiries.
-“We’ve found that if we get two or three questions about something it may mean there is interest in it by many hundreds or thousands more,” notes the Rev. Taylor W. Burton Edwards, director for the Ask the UMC.
-Though new to the position, he has been an active part of answering questions for the team since 2005 and developing feature content since 2018.
-As an ordained pastor and former director of worship resources for Discipleship Ministries he brings expertise in liturgy, polity, church history and theology to the Ask the UMC.
+Although relatively new to the position, he has been an active part of answering questions for the team since 2005 and has been developing feature content since 2018.
+As an ordained pastor and former director of worship resources for Discipleship Ministries, he provides valuable expertise in liturgy, polity, church history and theology to Ask The UMC.

 Over time, the team has worked to build and update a comprehensive knowledge base.
-The Ask the UMC webpage includes links to many articles that answer frequently asked questions.
-This self-serve option makes the information available 24/7 to United Methodists and others interested in learning about the denomination.
-Twenty-one new/revised articles were added last year as a part of their continual efforts to keep information timely.
+The Ask The UMC webpage includes links to many articles that answer frequently asked questions.
+This self-serve option makes the information readily available to United Methodists and others interested in learning about the denomination.
+Twenty-one new/revised articles were added last year as a part of the team's continual efforts to keep information timely.

-The ever-expanding web series of FAQs touches on a wide-range of topics in relation to The United Methodist Church overall, holidays and hot topics centered around issues impacting society.
-In 2020 alone, the Ask the UMC website section received more than 660,000 page views.
+The ever-expanding web series of FAQs touches on a wide range of topics in relation to The United Methodist Church overall, holidays and hot topics centered on issues impacting society.
+In 2020 alone, the Ask The UMC website section received more than 660,000 page views.

-For those that prefer one-on-one assistance, the team is readily available to provide assistance.
-Live chat, email and telephone calls provide personal interaction with those seeking help.
-They also provide information as needed to the UMC Facebook team as they respond to messages.
-At times, these multitasking pros can be working on an email, live chatting and on the phone all at the same time.
+For those who prefer one-on-one assistance, the team is readily available to provide help.
+The team can provide personal interaction with those seeking help via a live chat, email or telephone call.
+The group also provides information as needed to the UMC Facebook team as it responds to messages.
+At times, these multitasking pros can be working on an email, live chatting and be on the phone all at the same time.

-“Our team is dedicated to getting people details quickly and in the way that best meets their needs,” adds Burton Edwards.
+“Our team is dedicated to getting people details quickly and in the way that best meets their needs,” Burton Edwards says.
 “We want to alleviate fears that can be caused by lack of information by helping people find information, gain clarity, educate themselves and be equipped to better inform others.”

-No church-related questions are off limits for the team.
-They answer questions about Christian beliefs, living out their faith, what the church believes and practices and how the church does its work at every level.
-They’ll even help people think through deep personal needs and concerns about things going on in society, how the church responds and how the church can help them think through things.
+No church-related questions are off-limits for the team.
+The team members will answer questions about Christian beliefs, living out their faith, what the church believes and practices as well as how the church does its work at every level.
+They’ll even help people work through deep personal needs and concerns about things going on in society, how the church responds and how the church can help them think through things.

-*Brenda Smotherman is a senior public relations specialist at United Methodist Communications.
+*Brenda Smotherman is associate director, PR, at United Methodist Communications.